 That's why the best person to stop the spread of misinformation is you.
 How can you do that?
 Here are some tips:

-(1) Humans are inherently tribal.
+(1) Beware that humans are inherently tribal.
 We are more likely to believe something that a friend or political ally told us than a stranger or political opponent (or even an expert).
 To combat this, you must treat information given to you by your friends with the same level of skepticism that you treat information provided by your opponents.
 Just because something sounds good and reaffirms your prior beliefs doesn't mean it actually is true.

 (2) Be skeptical of anything that goes viral.
 Viral stories are often exaggerated, hyperbolized, or half-true.
 Crucially, remember that something that is "half-true" is still a lie.
 In fact, the most effective lies are usually half-true.